bbopt/HyperNOMAD/README.md

-# A tutorial on hyper-parameter optimization of deep neural networks with HYPERNOMAD
+# A tutorial on hyperparameter optimization of deep neural networks with HYPERNOMAD

 HYPERNOMAD is a Python package dedicated to the hyperparameter optimization of deep neural networks.
 The package contains a blackbox specifically designed for this problematic and provides a link with the NOMAD software used for the optimization.
 The blackbox takes as inputs a list of hyperparameters, builds a corresponding deep neural network in order to train, validate and test it on a specific data set before returning the test error as a mesure of performance.
 NOMAD is then used to minimize this error.
 The following appendix provides an overview of how to use the HYPERNOMAD package.

+The following tutorial shows the different steps to take in order to run HYPERNOMAD on a first example.

 ## Prerequisites

 In order to run HYPERNOMAD correctly, please make sure to have:

 * A compiled version of [NOMAD](https://www.gerad.ca/nomad/).
-Reading the [user guide](https://www.gerad.ca/nomad/Downloads/user_guide.pdf) is strongly recommended to familiarize with this software along with the examples given with the NOMAD package.
 * Python > 3.6
 * [PyTorch](https://pytorch.org/)
 * GCC > 3.8